 The Container component gives site creators the ability to add <DIV> containers to the page.
-The container can contain one or more other components but the real power is in added backgrounds, classes, and any CSS-specific styles to the page.
+The container can contain one or more other components.
+The Container component also allows for some static CSS properties to be set for the container and some inherited styles for other components like font or text color.

 This component affords the ability to add extra "containers" (specifically